Suga: Health

 Suga was diagnosed with appendicitis, and underwent surgery at Severance Hospital in Sinchon on December 9, 2013.
 He was discharged on the December 17 but was re-hospitalized on December 26 due to inflammation of the surgical site.
 Consequently, he was unable to attend year-end music festivals.

 In December 2016, Suga suffered an ear injury after tripping over a door threshold.
 Following doctor recommendations, he took a one-week break from performing and participating in choreography (including at year-end festivals) to ensure the wound healed properly.

 In November 2020, Suga underwent surgery to repair a torn labrum (reverse Bankart tear) in his left shoulder and announced that he would be taking a break from subsequent promotional activities in order to fully recover.
 He resumed activities in January 2021, beginning with a performance with BTS at the 35th Golden Disc Awards.

+Military service

+Following revisions made to the Military Service Act in December 2020, all members of BTS were granted an automatic postponement of their mandatory military service in 2021 until the end of 2022.
+On August 7, 2023, subsequent to the completion of his world tour, Big Hit announced through Weverse that Suga had applied for the termination of his postponement in order to begin the enlistment process and carry out his service.
+He began his military service on September 22, as a social worker.
+Suga was discharged on June 21, 2025.